Dixe Wills explains how his love of tiny campsites inspired him to write a book about them. And he shares five of his favourite bijou pitches.

 It’s difficult to express exactly what it is about diminutive campsites that gives them an edge over their larger brethren.
 EF Schumacher’s dictum that ‘small is beautiful’ might certainly have something to do with it.
 In the end, however, I think it comes down to two qualities: character and soul – though not every tiny campsite has them, the hit-rate amongst them is satisfyingly high.

 Wedded to this is the pleasure of al fresco dining.
-As a vegan, I find it not only very simple to cook over a fire or stove with a minimum of utensils but also a deeply tasty experience, especially if there’s something forage-able to add to the pot.
-Such is my love for the Cajun-style couscous dish I devised one night (the trick is not to stint on the courgettes) that I’ve sneaked the recipe into a forthcoming book whose actual subject is railway request stops.
+As a vegan, I find it not only very simple to cook over a fire or stove with a minimum of utensils but also a deeply tasty experience, especially if there’s something forage-able to add to the pot.”

-The nearest shop is 14 miles away but, in summer, food fresh from the garden can be purchased from nearby homes.
+The nearest shop is 14 miles away but, in summer, food fresh from the garden can be bought at nearby homes.